-Joel Herndon leads the Data and Visualization Services Department in Duke University Libraries which provides consultations, training, and project support to a variety of data and digital scholarship communities.
+Joel Herndon leads the Center for Data and Visualization Sciences in Duke University Libraries which provides consultations, training, and project support to a variety of data science, data curation, and digital scholarship communities.
 Joel’s recent work focuses on how universities and research libraries are responding to a growing demand for data science services and training.

 PhD in Political Science, 2001